jb55/lnsocket/README.md

 # lnsocket

-A simple C library for sending messages over the lightning network
+A simple C, JS and Go library for sending messages over the lightning network.

 Thanks to Rusty and the clightning project for much of this code, I have adapted it to be more library friendly.